ga4gh/benchmarking-tools/doc/ref-impl/intermediate.md

    - True Positive / `TP`: present in both truth and query
    - False Positive / `FP`: present only in the query
    - False Negative / `FN`: present only in the truth
+   - Not-assessed / `N`: call was not assigned a match status
 *  (optionally) output additional information about each decision

-Note that we would output the FP/TP/FN labels separately for truth and for query variants.
+Note that we would output the FP/TP/FN/N labels separately for truth and for query variants.
 For simple comparison types which do not attempt to reconcile different variant representations, the assigned type for truth and query might be the same.
 However, more sophisticated methods (e.g. vcfeval) will be able to type truth and query variants separately.

+The N label may be applied for a variety of reasons, which may be specific to the comparison engine.
+For example, a comparison engine might not assess input calls which had non-PASS FILTER fields, or may choose to ignore half-calls.
+Alternatively an engine may find that some call regions are too complex to confidently assess.
+Additional information may be included in the BT annotation.

 A comparison engine should also preserve input INFO / FORMAT annotations to the largest degree possible (depending on the variant processing it does).